Real work experience

 - To provide a voice for young western Canadians in policy debates and agenda setting.

 Since 1985, the Canada West Foundation’s Internship Program has engaged top post-secondary students and recent post-secondary graduates to help expand its research capacity and to provide interns with experience conducting public policy research and engaging citizens in the public policy process.
-Over 80 Interns have completed the program, with many returning for multiple terms.
+More than 90 interns have completed the program, with many returning for multiple terms.